JP EN

 Special Evening Illumination

-Illuminate the fresh green leaves
+Illuminate the autumn leaves

-• TimeFrom sunset to 20:00
+• TimeFrom sunset to 20:30

 The Nature of Kifune Shrine